EAT-JBCOMMUNITY/EAT/README.md

 </classpathentry>
 ```

-* **IntelliJ IDEA :** Go to the Server Level Project -> Project Structure -> Sources, remove the current context root and add "PATH_TO_PROJECT/eap-additional-testsuite/modules/src/main/java" as the context root.
+* **IntelliJ IDEA :** Go to the Server Level Project -> Project Structure -> Sources, remove the current context root and add "PATH_TO_PROJECT/EAT/modules/src/main/java" as the context root.
 Apply the changes.
 The sources should be, now, visible in your IDE to process under "java" directory.

 * **Netbeans :** The sources should be visible in your IDE to process.

 **Important note :**

-1. If the sources are to be modified or extended, the working directory of the run/build configuration should be set to the eap-additional-testsuite parent directory, in order that any changes in the sources would be propagated to the specific server sources.
+1. If the sources are to be modified or extended, the working directory of the run/build configuration should be set to the EAT parent directory, in order that any changes in the sources would be propagated to the specific server sources.
 2. The sources to be processed should be the ones linked to modules/src/main/java directory.

 EAP-ADDITIONAL-TESTSUITE INTEGRATED INSIDE THE SERVERS (HOW TO USE)  - AVAILABLE SOON
 -------------------------------------------------------------------------------------
-1. Send your PR containing the test to eap-additional-testsuite.
+1. Send your PR containing the test to EAT.
-2. Before sending the server PR inform the server that you would like to include a specific PR of eap-additional-testsuite, adding the following lines in git-sub-modules/git-sub-module.sh :
+2. Before sending the server PR inform the server that you would like to include a specific PR of EAT, adding the following lines in git-sub-modules/git-sub-module.sh :
     - git submodule update --init --remote
-    - cd ../testsuite/addtional-testsuite/eap-additional-testsuite/
+    - cd ../testsuite/addtional-testsuite/EAT/
-    - git fetch origin refs/pull/8/head && git checkout FETCH_HEAD (declare that you would like to include PR 8 of eap-additional-testsuite)
+    - git fetch origin refs/pull/8/head && git checkout FETCH_HEAD (declare that you would like to include PR 8 of EAT)
 3. Commit the changes on the server and send the server PR.
 4. The specific PR of the test will be tested along with the server PR.